 - Evaluating the model based on training error as well as evaluation error.

 We advise that data scientists put a great deal of effort into developing and refining your metric to reflect the value provided to end-users.
-Maintaining a representative metric is similar to building good automatic tests for traditional software: It will allow teams to continually refactor solutions, providing confidence that the project constantly progressing, never moving in the wrong direction.
+Maintaining a representative metric is similar to building useful automatic tests for traditional software: It allows teams to continually refactor solutions, providing confidence that the project is continuously progressing, never moving in the wrong direction.

 Manipulating the model

 In academia and competitions, the model is usually the only component of the equation that is allowed to be manipulated.
 Thus, all resources are spent on this component.
 While academics attempt to invent new models that can be applied to multiple domains, competitive and industrial data scientists focus on improving the models from academia by exploiting the specific constraints of small use cases.

 In academia, simple models are preferred because they are generally applicable.

 In competitions, the simplicity of models does not matter.
 A simple model implies that the solution is easily achieved and thus, uncompetitive.
 Winning solutions usually stack multiple models in complicated ensembles to squeeze out every last bit of performance.
 In other words: Nobody cares how the sausage is made, any hack that improves the performance of the model is viable.

 In the industry, model simplicity improves maintainability and decreases turn-around time.
 It is especially important for applications for which the dataset changes over time because maintainers might want to continually adjust the model accordingly.

 In the industry, the choice of model can also depend on additional requirements and trade-offs such as: